14 of the best family hiking vacations in the USA

 There are so many incredible places to hike in California, but Lake Tahoe is one of the best.

-For beginners, take easy trails through pine trees to the shore of the lake,.
+Beginners will enjoy the kid friendly hiking trails through pine trees to the shore of the lake.

 More advanced hikers might enjoy the tougher trails through the mountains that offer incredible views of Lake Tahoe below.

-A popular day hike trail is the Eagle Falls Trail.
+A popular day hike trail is the Eagle Falls Trail Hike at Lake Tahoe.
 A relatively easy climb, this trail offers many places to stop and rest.
 I even saw a lady practicing hula hooping on the rocks!
 The trees on the mountainside actually twist like a corkscrew as they grow.
 Tree trunks, stripped of bark, reveal the unusual trunks below.

 View of Lake Tahoe from the Eagle Falls hiking trail with mountain in the background and a dead tree in the foreground.